takuti/takuti.me/_content/en/note/machine-learning-product.md

 It is important to note that ML is generally expensive when we undergo an end-to-end development lifecycle from data collection and preprocessing to training and evaluation; more human resources, as well as computing power, are surely needed over a long period of time.
 If you come up with a much simpler solution, try it first of all.

-### 3. How quick can we have “MVPs”?
+### 3. How quick can we have "MVPs"?

 Compared to the other engineering problems, the development of ML-based products tends to be longer (and even be a never-ending story) since continuous evaluation & optimization is the core of a successful ML solution.

-Consequently, it’s easy to spend an infinite amount of time on building “MVP”, which won’t be “minimum” anymore.
+Consequently, it's easy to spend an infinite amount of time on building "MVP", which won't be "minimum" anymore.

 We must pay special attention to building an end-to-end solution as quickly as possible in the shortest path.
 (Of course, we can say the same thing for all the product features, but ML, in particular.)